DemisChan/Sinatra_Todo/recipe/recipe.md

   def initialize
   end

-  def all
+  def list
-    # Returns a list of strings
+  # Returns a list with tasks
   end

+  def add(task)
-  def add(task) # task is a string
+  # task is a string
-    # No return value
+  # Returns nothing
+  # Adds the task to the list
   end

+  def get(index)
-  def get(index) # index is a number
+  # index is a number
-    # Returns a string, the task at the given index
+  # Retuns a task at given index

-  def
+  def delete(index)

-  def update(index, new_task) # index is a number, new_task is a string
+  # Index is a number representing the task in the list
+  # Returns nothing
-    # Updates the task at index to be the text new_task
+  # Removes the task from the list
-    # No return value
   end

-  def remove(index) # index is a number
+  def update(index, new_task)
+  # new_taskis string
+  # returns nothing
-    # Deletes the task at index
+  # Replaces the task at given index with new_task text
   end
 end

 ```

 _Check it against these rules:_